Frank Salemme: Downfall

+Government witness

 On December 9, 1999, Salemme pleaded guilty to a racketeering indictment charging him with loansharking, extortion and four murders; those of Richard Grasso, and the brothers William, Walter and Edward "Wimpy" Bennett.
 As part of the plea deal, the murder charges were dismissed.
 During earlier hearings in the case, it was revealed that both Bulger and Flemmi had been FBI informants for many years, and that both men had provided information on Salemme to their FBI handlers.
 Explaining Salemme's decision to plead guilty after four years of hearings, his defense attorney, Anthony M. Cardinale, said: "Essentially he was tired of sitting next to Steve Flemmi.
 He spent 17 years in jail because of Flemmi's treachery, then when he got out he got shot because of Flemmi's treachery".

 Salemme was sentenced to 11 years' imprisonment.
 He agreed to provide the government with information on the FBI handling of Bulger and Flemmi.
 Salemme's testimony would help convict Connolly, the same man who had arrested him 20 years earlier in New York, on racketeering charges.
 In 2003, in return for assisting the government, Salemme was released early from prison and brought into the federal witness protection program.
 Shortly after his release, Salemme appeared before a Congressional committee to testify on the Connolly case.

 Salemme left the witness protection program in early 2004.
-On November 9, 2004, he was arrested and charged with obstruction of justice and making false statements when he denied any knowledge about the disappearance of Steven DiSarro.
+On November 9, 2004, he was arrested and charged with obstruction of justice and making false statements when he denied any knowledge about the disappearance of a nightclub owner named Steven A. DiSarro.

-In 2008, he was sentenced to five years in prison after pleading guilty to charges of obstruction of justice and making false statements for lying to federal authorities investigating the disappearance of 43-year-old Steven A. DiSarro, who went missing in 1993.
+In 2008, he was sentenced to five years in prison after pleading guilty to charges of obstruction of justice and making false statements for lying to federal authorities investigating the disappearance of 43-year-old Steven DiSarro, who went missing in 1993.